 would be observed as low level wind fields showed a northerly flow.
 In

 doing this analysis and compiling hundreds of pages of recorded data,

 as well as deep studies of the NOAA and SPC meteorology websites.
-I continued
+We continue

-the end of the day, it is "how can I be part of a solution process that
+the end of the day, it is "how we can be part of a solution process that

 minimizes fear", and to further study, participate in research, and contribute to others in our findings moving forward.
 That is our motive for founding SevereWarningSystems.com.